 Umut Gunduz & Anna Skutley

-Our collective practice brings together language theory, gaming and 3D technologies to explore ideas of assemblage, mapping and the digital archive.
+Our collective practice uses photogrammetry software, gaming and other 3D technologies to explore ideas of assemblage making and the digital body.

 Portfolio of Collective Work 2019-2021

 AT THE END OF THE PIER, I DIED...
 (2021)

 An installation using photogrammetry, 3D printing and VR technology to explore ideas of nostalgia.
 Made as part of the Autumn programme for the Folkestone Fringe Festival.

 Thanet Trading Card Project (upcoming)

 This project, which is in its early stages of development, focuses on community worlding through the creation of collectable trading cards.